 What is Layer 7 load balancing?

-Firstly, raw throughput in Layer 7 (HTTP) mode is lower than TCP, and this is because the request coming into the Load Balancer isn’t simply proxied to the backend.
-The load balancer is actually acting in part, as a middle man.
+Raw throughput in Layer 7 (HTTP) mode is lower than TCP, and this is because the request coming into the Load Balancer isn’t simply proxied to the backend.
+The load balancer is actually acting in part as a middle man.

 The request for content/resources is made on behalf of the connection, by the load balancer to the backend servers.
 When the response is received, the content is served back to the inbound connection.

-Layer 7 (HTTP) mode also provides the ability to do SSL termination/SSL offloading on the load balancer, which saves vital resources on the backend server as SSL termination/SSL offloading is quite CPU taxing.
+Layer 7 (HTTP) mode also provides the ability to do SSL termination (also called SSL offloading) on the load balancer, which saves vital resources on the backend server as SSL termination is quite CPU taxing.
 By offloading this load to the load balancer, you can submit plain HTTP traffic to your backend servers.
 Which allows your backend servers to simply respond with the resources.